Most popular brokers to buy ETFs

 Betashares Direct

-• Model portfolios are pre-built portfolios created by Betashares, exclusive to Betashares Direct.
+• Managed portfolios are pre-built portfolios created by Betashares, exclusive to Betashares Direct.
+The holdings for each portfolio can be found in their PDS.
 The fees for these portfolios are shown below:

 (assume > $10,000 balance)